nadaalay/Dog-Breed-Classifier/README.md

 ## Code
-The code is provided in the Image `dog_app.ipynb` file.
+The code is provided in the `dog_app.ipynb` file.
 The project also includes `test_images` folder that contains images for testing.

 ## Data